 If a defendant goes to trial and loses, the judge might sentence him or her to DUI probation.
 But the judge could also impose a hefty fine and/or time in jail.

 With a plea bargain, the defendant leaves nothing to chance.
 It is a way to eliminate the worst outcome in a case of driving under the influence.

-The best outcome of a DUI plea bargain is a charge reduction to a lesser offense.
+The best outcome of the DUI plea bargaining process is a charge reduction to a lesser offense.
 This is easiest to come by with a first-time DUI, assuming no one was injured.
 But even with a second or subsequent offense, or a DUI with injury, a charge reduction is sometimes possible.

 Depending on the charge, potential advantages to a charge reduction can include: